ahm4dd/Racer/README.md

 ### Installation

 1. Make sure you have one of the managers above installed.
-2. Click here to install the script: `[LINK THAT I WILL ADD LATER]`
+2. Click here to install the script: [DOWNLOAD](https://github.com/ahm4dd/Racer/releases/download/Racer/racer-bot.js)
-3. Your userscript manager will open a new tab.
-Click the "Install" button.
+3. Once you installed it, open your userscript manager in the extensions (Browser extensions).
+4. Click on userscript manager, then click on create script, then paste the downloaded script there.
+5. Click on file (Top left) then save.
+6. Make sure you enable the script in another tap by clicking on your userscript manager and enabling the racer bot.
 ---

 ## How to Use